xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

 If you use secure passwords like cWG8j8FPPj{T9UDL_PW8 then you MUST put quotes around the password.

-I chose to skip-emails since I’m making it right there.
+I chose to skip-emails since I'm making it right there.

 Miscellaneous Stuff
 ~~~~~~~~~~~~~~~~~~~